Candida Related Complex and Food Allergies

 This is a blood test for foods.
 Live white blood cells are mixed with individual food antigens.
 A reaction to the combination indicates the presence of a sensitivity.
 This test is expensive and can show false negatives of food that has not recently been consumed.
 The skill of the technician reading the slides is crucial.

 The pulse test is done for one food at a time, usually after a fast (allergists use anywhere from a four hour to a four day fast).
 The pulse is counted every twenty minutes for an hour after exposure.
 If the baseline pulse reading increases or decreases by 20 or more beats per minute after exposure, an intolerance is presumed.
+It is time consuming and can be confounded by multiple conditions.

-The rotary diet (a food is only eaten once every four days), the food diary (every food item consumed is recorded in a diary, along with symptoms) and the two-week elimination test (foods are systematically reintroduced after a two week abstinence) are all examples of elimination diets.
+The rotation diet (a food is only eaten once every four days), the food diary (every food item consumed is recorded in a diary, along with symptoms) and the two-week elimination test (foods are systematically reintroduced after a two week abstinence) are all examples of elimination diets.
 These tests are slow and require a strong commitment from a patient.
 They are not completely objective but perhaps are at least as objective and accurate as any of the more clinical tests.
 The main advantages of this type of approach are the ability to connect a specific allergen with a specific symptom and the ability to conduct the test at home, at no charge.

 Antigen Leukocyte Cellular Antibody Testing (ALCAT)